jeffwong/pdist/README.md

 the distance metric is the Euclidean metric, then p(m^2 + mn + n^2) unnecessary flops are made.
 More complex metrics, such as dynamic time warping, can run in O(p^3), which means a naive dist function would make O(p^3(m^2 + mn + n^2)) unnecessary flops!

+##Timing
+Using a matrix X that is 1000 by 100, it took 0.543 seconds to compute the distance matrix based on the Euclidean metric using `dist`.
+Using pdist, the timing was the same.
+If we are interested in the subset A taken by the first 100 rows of X, and subset B taken by the next 100 rows of X, we can compute a smaller distance matrix in only 0.006 seconds!